dyhes/zulip/docs/git/using.md

 Examining your commit history prior to submitting your pull request is a good idea.
 Is it tidy such that each commit represents a minimally coherent idea (see [commit discipline][zulip-rtd-commit-discipline])?
-Do your commit messages follow [Zulip's style][zulip-rtd-commit-messages]?
+Do your commit messages follow [Aloha's style][zulip-rtd-commit-messages]?
 Will the person reviewing your commit history be able to clearly understand your progression of work?

 On the command line, you can use the `git log` command to display an easy to